alexharri/website/posts/stabilizing-noisy-inputs.md

 <SomeNoise />

-We observe the element jumping between positions at random, yet somewhat regular intervals.
+At the boundaries the element tends to jump between positions, resulting in somewhat of an unstable feeling.

 ## Option scoring

-This general problem comes up in lots of applications where the software needs to make a choice between two or more options based on some input.
+This general problem comes up in lots of applications where software needs to make a choice between two or more options based on an input.
 Take the example of building a guide system like the ones found in design software like Figma or Photoshop.

 When moving an element towards a guide, at some point the guide becomes close enough to the edge of the element that the software decides that the element should snap to the guide.
 But what if there are more than one guides which the element is close enough to snap to?